jabrena/developer-guides/docs/guides/pagination.md

 amadeus.next(response) #=> returns a new response for the next page
 ```

-In this case, the method will return `nil` in case we try to reach a non existing page.
+In this case, the method will return `nil` if the page is not available.

 ### Manually parsing the response